TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/01_lesson/lab.md

-# Lab 2.01 - Casting
+# Lab 2.01 - casting

 ## In your notebook

 ### Predict what the following inputs will result in

- Once you have filled in the "prediction" column, check your answers in interactive mode and write the actual result.
+ Once you have filled in the **prediction** column, check your answers in interactive mode and write the actual result.

 | **Input** | **Prediction** | **Result** |
 | --- | --- | --- |